NaomiProject/naomi-docs/setup/usage.md

 "Naomi, shutdown!"

 ## Listing of Naomi Skills
-If your speak "Naomi", assuming [Passive Listening](profile.html#passive-listening) is false, followed by any of the keywords in bold you should get a response.
+If you speak "Naomi", assuming [Passive Listening](profile.html#passive-listening) is false, followed by any of the keywords in bold below you should get a response.
+See the plugin specific write ups at [Speechhandlers](/plugins/) for more detail on the interaction detail for each.

 - **"Email"** Listen to Mails from your Email account.
 - **"Time"** Tells you the current time.